-MN.15.5 Provision of Diagnostic Audiology Services by Audiologists - (Items 82300 to 82332) ${\bf OVERVIEW}$
+MN.15.5 Provision of Diagnostic Audiology Services by Audiologists - (Items 82300 to 82332) OVERVIEW

-The diagnostic audiology services available through MBS items 82300 to 82332 (excepting 82302 and 82304) enable an eligible audiologist to perform diagnostic tests upon written request from an Ear, Nose and Throat (ENT) specialist (a specialist in the specialty of otolaryngology head and neck surgery); or for some services, a written request from a neurologist (a specialist or consultant physician in the specialty of neurology).
-MBS items 82302 and 82304 do not require a request from a medical practitioner.
+The diagnostic audiology services available through MBS items 82300 to 82332 (excepting 82301, 82302 and 82304) enable an eligible audiologist to perform diagnostic tests upon written request from a medical practitioner.
+MBS items 82301, 82302 and 82304, for the programming of an auditory implant or the sound processor of an auditory implant, do not require a request from a medical practitioner.

-These diagnostic audiology services assist ENT specialists and neurologists in their medical diagnosis and/or treatment and/or management of ear disease or related disorders.
+These diagnostic audiology services assist medical practitioners, including ENT specialists and neurologists, in their medical diagnosis and/or treatment and/or management of ear disease or related disorders.
 The diagnostic audiology items supplement Otolaryngology items for services delivered by, or on behalf of medical practitioners (MBS items 11300 to 11345, excluding 11304).